libp2p/specs/connections/stream-migration.md

 ### Stream IDs

 In the above diagram stream IDs have the labels `A` and `B`.
-In practice this ID will be represented as an int defined by the initiator.
-Both sides can globally identify this stream by the namespacing the ID with the initiator's peer ID. e.g. `12D3Foo.1`.
+In practice this ID will be represented as a uint32 defined by the initiator.

 ### Stream migration protocol id

-The stream migration protocol id should follow the format of `/streamMigration/1.0.0/<streamID>`.
-The stream should be an int.
+The stream migration protocol id should follow be `/libp2p/streamMigration`.

-When migrating an existing stream, the protocol id should follow the format of `/streamMigration/1.0.0/<streamID>/from/<streamID>`.

 ### Resets